cdaviduik-va/vendladder/src/README.md

 It uses Google's App Engine and Python, with Jinja2 templating.

 # VendAsta SC2 Ladder
+foos 9-1
+- added support for uploading replays from Legacy of the Void yay!

 foos 8-2
 - fixed bug where could not calculate average last game played if player rank did not have last game played